aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 > [!WARNING]\
 > **Always ensure you provide a non-zero socket timeout value or a connect timeout value to the Blue/Green Deployment Plugin**

+Monitoring connections do **not** inherit target driver parameters that restrict which database node a connection is accepted against, such as the PostgreSQL JDBC driver's `targetServerType`.
+These connections are opened against a specific node chosen by the driver, and the green node is a replica until it is promoted, so such a restriction would prevent the plugin from reading the deployment status and it would hold traffic until `bgSwitchoverTimeoutMs` elapsed.
+The parameters are still applied to your application connections; a warning is logged when one is removed from the monitoring connections.

 ## Connecting with non-admin users

 > [!WARNING]\